 It is important to keep tabs on your mail, making sure that you recognize everything that is being sent to your house.
 Keep an eye out for letters from collection agencies, bills or unpaid services, and anything from the IRS.

 When your child turns 15 you should request a copy of their credit report.
-This way you can double check to make sure their information is safe and secured.
+This way you can double-check to make sure their information is safe and secured.

-If your Alexa device can hear what you’re saying after calling her, who’s to say Amazon, I mean Alexa cannot hear you 24/7.
+If your Alexa device can hear what you’re saying after calling her, who’s to say Amazon, I mean Alexa, cannot hear you 24/7.